OC Catholic

 Sports

-Beau Hossler played on the PGA Tour long before he became a professional golfer.
-Later this month, he’ll finally get…

-Beau Hossler played on the PGA Tour long before he became a professional golfer.
-Later this month, he’ll finally get…

-TRINITY LEAGUE ATHLETE PROFILE: KIARA BOGGS
+TRINITY LEAGUE ATHLETE PROFILE: SEBASTIAN MUCH

-Kiara Boggs’ early years living south of the border were instrumental in leading her to the sport of golf.
-“Back…

-Kiara Boggs’ early years living south of the border were instrumental in leading her to the sport of golf.
-“Back…
+Older brothers are some of the best teachers when it comes to basketball basics, and that was the case for…

+Older brothers are some of the best teachers when it comes to basketball basics, and that was the case for…

 Advertisement